 Why take one?

 - They’re interesting.
-If you have a particular niche hobby or field of interest, it might be hard to find related learning opportunities at school.
-MOOCs offer the chance for students to study across all kinds of different subjects, no matter how obscure.
+If you have a niche hobby or field of interest, it might be hard to find related learning opportunities at school.
+MOOCs offer the chance for students to study across all kinds of different subjects, and anything you want to learn about.

 - They’re impressive.
 Taking the initiative to complete an online course shows that you’re a dedicated student.
 Universities and employers will see that you’re an independent learner who is happy to go the extra mile.

-- They can boost your sills.
-Whether it’s learning a language or improving your managerial skills, completing a MOOC will help you learn something new that you can bring to the workplace or your studies.
+- They can boost your skills.
+Whether it’s learning a language or improving your managerial skills, completing a MOOC will help you learn something new that you can bring to the workplace, or your studies.

 How much do they cost?

-One of the most appealing aspects of MOOCs is that they’re often free to access.
-However, many course providers are starting to put restrictions on this.
-In some instances, you will have to pay to take the final course test and to receive a certificate of completion, but you don’t always need a certificate to prove you’ve taken the course.
+One of the most appealing aspects of MOOCs is that they’re often completely free.
+Some more advanced courses can charge a fee, and in some instances you have to pay to take the final course test and to receive a certificate of completion, but you don’t always need a certificate to prove you’ve taken the course.
 You’ll normally get email confirmation that you completed the course and you can use this in applications in place of a certificate.

-- Often, even if extras such as the final test and certificate cost money, you can still take the main course material for free.
-You don’t need the extras to write about taking a MOOC on your Personal Statement or job application.
+You also don’t need the extras to write about taking a MOOC on your Personal Statement or job application, and of course, you’ll still have learnt what was in the course!